 While serving his prison term, Gonzalez committed to becoming a voice for the voiceless - he earned a BA from Villanova University and worked as president of LACEO, a Latino organization that has given away 52 scholarships funded by inmates from their own wages.
 Gonzalez continued this community-based work after his release.
 He is currently the Director of Nu-Stop Resource center, an organization which offers assistance to individuals transitioning from prison life to life outside.
 Gonzalez’s art mirrors his advocacy work: critical of injustice, but exploding with compassion for those forced to carry its burden.
 Gonzalez is currently making paintings of essential workers who are risking their lives to help others during the Covid pandemic.

 As a street artist, his goal is to confront the public with social issues, ignite dialogue, and inspire change.
+This past year Suave has won an IDA award and Pulitzer Prize for his work on one of the world's top podcasts, "SUAVE".
 Gonzalez was a 2014 TED talk presenter, a 2018 Philadelphia TEDx presenter, and a 2018 Reimagining Reentry Fellow through Mural Arts Philadelphia.
-He is the co-host of “From The Ivory Tower To The Street: A Justice Conversation” on USALA Radio, and teaches a course at the University of Pennsylvania.
+He is the co-host of “From The Ivory Tower To The Street: A Justice Conversation” on USALA Radio, has taught a course at the University of Pennsylvania, and currently is a Coach at CCP overseeing the "I'm More" program.
 Suave Gonzalez was born to create, and his drive to do so is boundless.